lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 ```
 $ docker build -t hello-world .
 ```
-Note: if previous steps were not done in the correct terminal, then this won't work.
+#### Note: If previous steps were not done in the correct terminal, directory, etc., then this build will not work.

-You should still be in the
+## Test Your Docker Image

-## Note: Next we will test out the docker image to make sure it works, which will require a few steps using the original terminal AND a new cloud9 terminal_2, which you will open.
+#### Note: Next we will test out the docker image to make sure it works, which will require a few steps using the original terminal AND a new cloud9 terminal_2, which you will open.

 ## Step: Run your Docker container:
 - (still in terminal_1) Run this code in terminal: